Would you prefer to view this website based on your location?

 Two of the key obstacles that are avoiding the take-up of electric vehicles amongst the general public are (1) the perceived price of EVs and (2) charging infrastructure.

 For consumers looking to buy an EV, one of the main barriers is the fear of not being able to charge their car fast enough.
 Expanding fast charging infrastructure is essential to reduce this anxiety.
-The findings in this report highlight that EV drivers are willing to pay more for fast charging, and show that there is sufficient demand for fast charging capabilities in a variety of locations, next to service stations and petrol stations on motorways.
+The findings in this report highlight that EV drivers are willing to pay more for fast charging, and show that there is sufficient demand for fast charging capabilities in a variety of locations, next to service stops and fuel stations on highways.

 Profile of EV drivers